Kaixhin/rlenvs/README.md

 ### observation = env:start([opts])

 Starts a new episode in the environment and returns the first `observation`.
 May take `opts`.
+Note that environments must actually implement this as `_start`.

 ### reward, observation, terminal, [actionTaken] = env:step(action)

 Performs a step in the environment using `action` (which may be a list - see below), and returns the `reward`, the `observation` of the state transitioned to, and a `terminal` flag.
 Optionally provides `actionTaken`, if the environment provides supervision in the form of the actual action taken by the agent in spite of the provided action.
+Note that environments must actually implement this as `_step`.

 ### stateSpace = env:getStateSpace()